forki/pushtray/README.md

 **Arch Linux**

-First install the required dependencies:
+Install the required dependencies:
 ``` console
 $ sudo pacman -S mono fsharp notify-sharp-3
 ```

-Then you should be able to simply do the following:
+You should then be able to simply do the following:
 ``` console
 $ git clone https://github.com/jjpatel/pushtray
 $ cd pushtray